Find information on the different types of services available to you in north inner city Dublin.

 Deora Counselling is a specialised project providing a counselling and crisis intervention service working with bereavement, addiction and suicide intervention.
 We also support those in recovery and those affected by the addiction of a family member.

-If you feel that you need support at this difficult time from either Deora or Oasis, please contact 01-8364524 between 9am to 9pm Mon to Thursday and 9am to 4pm on Fridays or firstname.lastname@example.org.
+If you feel that you need support at this difficult time from either Deora or Oasis, please contact 01-8364524 between 9am to 9pm Mon to Thursday and 9am to 4pm on Fridays or email: firstname.lastname@example.org.

 HIV education, services and community supports for people living with and affected by HIV

 - Support and counselling for people living with and affected by HIV

 - Communications: updates for the community and people living with HIV about COVID-19, HIV and Sexual Health on website, twitter, and facebook, and continuing to publish our NewsDesk weekly.